 HR serves as the steward for company culture.
 So while “creating a great company culture” might not be a responsibility listed on a job description, it’s one of the most challenging and imperative parts of HR’s role within an organization.
 HR has the difficult job of establishing the processes by which employees communicate, recognize and encourage each other.
 To ensure that these processes are effective, they must truly reflect a company’s mission and values.
-This makes it imperative that HR leaders know and understand the pulse of their workforce.
+This makes it imperative that leaders know and understand the pulse of their workforce.
 Every team, department and location has its own goals and personality.
 However HR plays the critical, and sometimes difficult, role of unifier.
-HR is now using analytics to better understand pain points and opportunities within an organization.
-Engagement platforms providing people data give HR a more holistic view into performance and sentiment and can make recommendations that can help the company improve it’s overall culture.
+It is now using analytics to better understand pain points and opportunities within an organization.
+Engagement platforms provide people data and give a more holistic view into performance and sentiment.
+Leadership is then better equipped to make recommendations to help the company improve culture.

 HR gives you a seat at the executive table.

 Regardless of age, role, tenure or experience, each and every employee has something to offer the CEO: their perspective.
 A business decision could be a great idea on paper, but in practice may actually be a huge mistake.
 By asking for your feedback, both informally and through frequent polls and surveys, HR gives all employees a direct line to the leadership team to voice concerns, surface new ideas or present alternatives.
 This feedback loop is critical to ensuring any business decisions are positive for the greater good of the organization.